marcuslowndes/minipoly/README.md

 A simplified version of the popular Monopoly board game that can be played using either the CLI or a GUI using JavaFX.

+Originally created between February and June 2020, without any VCS.

 ## Getting Started